-Battling google for jobs
+Battling Google for jobs

 The second reason is competitive pressure from the likes of Google.
 Google search still remains the biggest way Indeed attracts candidates looking for a job.
-A simple search on Similarweb will tell you that 42% of Indeed’s traffic comes from search.
+A simple search on Similarweb will tell you that 42% of Indeed’s traffic comes from searches.

 Indeed’s model is that of an aggregator where it aggregated jobs in an area and gave users a better way to look for the jobs they want.
 So the value chain was pretty simple — Search engines -> Indeed →Companies/agencies posing on Indeed.
-As Indeed was able to get a lion’s share of search traffic that generated on google for people trying to find jobs, the business thrived.
+As Indeed was able to get a lion’s share of search traffic that was generated on google for people trying to find jobs, the business thrived.

 The business model of Indeed is predicated on playing arbitrage with Google search and taking a chunk of this pie.
-This infact is the core business model of almost every content aggregator on the web(think yelp!).
+This fact is the core business model of almost every content aggregator on the web(think yelp!).
 What helps them differentiate is that they can optimize their experience for just one thing, unlike google.
-Google that has to optimize its user experience for a multitude of use cases.
+Google has to optimize its user experience for a multitude of use cases.

 With Google entering the market with Google for jobs, it is going to have an impact on Indeed and maybe Indeed is already feeling the pinch.
 Despite google’s chops for making it easier for people to search for Jobs, Indeed still retains the top spot.
-However, the castle now seems to be built on a shaky ground.
+However, the castle now seems to be built on shaky ground.

-Although there is no public data, there is a great chance that Indeed saw it’s top of the intent traffic(active job seekers) being lost to Google.
+Although there is no public data, there is a great chance that Indeed saw its top of the intent traffic(active job seekers) being lost to Google.
 This means a change in the way they position themselves with job seekers.
 One of the ways to do this would be to establish themselves as a place where candidates come directly without google.
 This means removing the middleman and getting candidates straight to organizations recruiting.
 Posting jobs on Indeed is completely free.
 This means that every organization in the world can tap into the pool of candidates on Indeed.

 Recruiting agencies did not play nice

 Okay, a part of the blame is on recruiting agencies as well.
-A lot of recruiting agencies work on contingency recruiting business model.
+A lot of recruiting agencies work on a contingency recruiting business model.
 This means that they get paid only if the candidate they introduced gets hired.
 This creates a race against time to get the HR time stamp.
 Recruiting agencies are often competing against a myriad of other agencies to submit the same candidate.
 This leads to behavior where agencies keep jobs open even if they are not hiring for it but to build their database.
 This created a bad user experience for candidates.

-(Note: Using Recruiterflow’s automated email recipes, our users are first to establish the connect with the candidate and secure representation rights!
+(Note: Using Recruiterflow’s automated email recipes, our users are first to establish the connection with the candidate and secure representation rights!
 Schedule a demo with us to understand how you can do it too!)

 Most importantly — Because they can do it now!

 This is a time when Indeed can take this risk.
 It’s a household name.
 Almost every business knows what Indeed is and so do the job seekers!
-Indeed is big enough to come out of the shadow of Google: Indeed is a household name today and it not very difficult for companies to start posting their own vacancies
+Indeed is big enough to come out of the shadow of Google: Indeed is a household name today and it is not very difficult for companies to start posting their own vacancies

 It is not just the Indeed.
 I would venture a guess that a host of other free job boards might make the same move.